TheZeury/NaiveOpenXrGame/README.md

 Renderer implemented with Vulkan.

-Physics Engine implemented over NVIDIA PhysX.
+Physics Engine implemented upon NVIDIA PhysX.

-To be precise, the API I'm using is [OpenXR-Hpp](https://github.com/KhronosGroup/OpenXR-Hpp) and [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) which has already been part of the LunarG Vulkan SDK.
+To be precise, the APIs I'm using are [OpenXR-Hpp](https://github.com/KhronosGroup/OpenXR-Hpp) and [Vulkan-Hpp](https://github.com/KhronosGroup/Vulkan-Hpp) which has already been part of the LunarG Vulkan SDK.

 OpenXR version : 1.0.26